-\section{INTRODUCTION}
+\section{Introduction}

 Disorder and aperiodicity profoundly reshape wave propagation in low-dimensional systems.
-In one dimension, uncorrelated randomness generically localizes all single-particle states (Anderson localization)\cite{1}, while correlated quasiperiodic potentials, most famously the Aubry-Andr\'e-Harper (AAH) model \cite{2,3,4}, produce sharply tunable metal-insulator transitions and rich critical regimes without true randomness.
-These quasiperiodic lattices have also been studied with different models to entangle localization properties \cite{5,9,10,12,15,18,19,20,21,22,26,27,28,31,32,33,34,35,36,41,16,17}, including many-body extensions characterized as many-body localization (MBL) \cite{11,13,14,23,43}.
-These localization transitions have also been investigated in various experimental settings; AL observed in optics (localization of strongly scattered light became an early observation) \cite{61}, in photonic lattices \cite{62,63}, in elastic waves \cite{64} and in ultra cold atoms \cite{65} whereas quasiperiodic localization also observed in optical lattices \cite{66,67,68}, in cold atoms \cite{69} and in superconducting qubits \cite{70}.
-Beyond these cases, recent work has uncovered a striking non-monotonic phenomenon: reentrant localization, where increasing the strength of the modulation can localize, then partially redelocalize, and finally relocalize eigenstates as parameters are varied.
+In one dimension, uncorrelated randomness generically localizes all single-particle states (Anderson localization, AL)\cite{1}, while correlated quasiperiodic potentials, most famously the Aubry-Andr\'e-Harper (AAH) model \cite{2,3,4}, produce sharply tunable metal-insulator transitions and rich critical regimes without true randomness.
+These quasiperiodic lattices have also been studied with different models to entangle localization properties \cite{5,9,10,12,15,18,19,20,21,22,26,27,28,31,32,33,34,35,36,41,16,17,74}, including many-body extensions characterized as many-body localization (MBL) \cite{11,13,14,23,43}.
+Localization transitions have also been explored in several experimental settings.
+Anderson localization has been observed in disordered optical media~\cite{61}, photonic lattices~\cite{62,63}, elastic waves~\cite{64}, and ultracold atoms~\cite{65}.
+Quasiperiodic localization has likewise been realized in photonic and optical lattices~\cite{66,67,68}, cold-atom systems~\cite{69}, and superconducting qubits~\cite{70}.
+Beyond these cases, recent work has uncovered a striking non-monotonic phenomenon: reentrant localization, in which increasing the modulation strength can localize, then partially redelocalize, and finally relocalize eigenstates as parameters are varied.
 This behavior has been reported in several 1D quasiperiodic settings, including dimerized (SSH) chains and generalized AAH variants \cite{6,7,8,24,25,29,30,37,38,39,40,42}, and raises a basic question: which microscopic ingredients control the emergence and robustness of re-entrance?